-The devastation caused by Hurricanes Harvey and Irma in the Caribbean and along the southern coast of the United States has dominated the news for weeks.
+The devastation caused by Hurricanes Harvey, Irma, and Maria in the Caribbean and along the southern coast of the United States has dominated the news for weeks.
 Beyond physical damage to homes and belongings, natural disasters like hurricanes and flooding cause an immense amount of stress, as well as physical and emotional exhaustion, making it even more difficult to rebuild your life once the storm passes.
 In times like this, those most affected by these disasters rely on help from others, including family, friends, government organizations, and businesses to help rebuild and recover.

 If you know someone who has been affected by these disasters, or if you simply want to lend a helping hand, there are a number of things you can do to assist in the rebuilding efforts.

 Rebuilding and Recovery: How Can You Help?

 Monetary donations, as well as donations of equipment or supplies to accredited organizations, are the most helpful in times of crisis.
 If you want to donate equipment or supplies, contact an accredited organization and find out what items they need before you donate; sending unsolicited goods redirects resources away from providing essential services.
 Keep reading to find our list of accredited organizations.

 If you can, contact your loved ones to find out what they need.
 Furniture, mattresses, and clothing are essential items that may have been lost or destroyed, and stores may not have re-opened or may have sold out of common necessities, making it difficult to replace any lost items.
 Items like books and artwork may not be necessary for rebuilding, but they can help add a sense of normalcy in an otherwise turbulent time.